CalebSolorio/cbu-rec-center-app/README.md

 ### <a id="events-date"></a>/date : GET
 Calling this resource will get information on the Rec Center, sorted by a specified date.</br>
 **URL Query Strings:**
-- date : The date of the day you want info on in ISO string format (e.g. "4-12-17").
+- date : The date of the day you want info on in a format that can be converted to an ISO string (e.g. '3-22-17').

 **Headers:**
 - authorizationToken : The JSON token given at the time of logging in.